maddoxk/Maddoxk/README.md

 - 🤝 I’m looking for help with **cpu architectures**

-- 📝 I regularly write malware research on [https://dreamsec.club/research/](https://dreamsec.club/research/)
+- 📝 I semi-regularly write malware research on [https://dreamsec.club/research/](https://dreamsec.club/research/)

 - ⚡ Fun fact [everything is vulnerable in time](everything is vulnerable in time)